UK’s most Ethical Burgers just got more Ethical

-Veggies award winning mixes are handmade in vegan premises by a co-operative with 35 years experience of vegan catering.
-Veggies Burgers are available at Veggies events across the UK and mixes are available online from Alternative Stores (or Veggies), from wholefood & zero waste stores and from any outlet currently selling Veggies products.
-Lembas co-op distributes to wholefood shops within a 90 mile radius of Sheffield.
+Veggies award winning mixes are handmade in vegan premises by a co-operative with 36 years experience of vegan catering.
+Veggies Burgers are available at Veggies events across the UK and mixes are available online from Veggies or Alternative Stores, from wholefood & zero waste stores and from any outlet selling Veggies products.
+Lembas co-op distributes to trade and households in a 90 mile radius of Sheffield.

 Veggies were delighted to be regarded the Best Buy in the May/June 2016 issue of Ethical Consumer, alongside Dragonfly, Taifun, VegiDeli and Fry’s.
 All the best buys are vegan companies with explicit environmental agendas, and for this reason they score highly in the rating system.
 In their report the Ethical Consumer said:

 “Veggies is an explicitly political, vegan workers coop based in Nottingham.
 It has been going since 1984, providing vegan catering at events and supporting campaigns for human and animal rights and environmental protection.
 It also supplies radical books, vegan multivitamins and Zapatista coffee.
 Its food is organic and GM free, and its soya is sourced from Europe.”